Yonet/Angular-Interview-Questions/README.md

 * What are some of the reasons you would choose to use Angular in your project?
 * What did you like about working with Angular?
 * How do you keep your Angular code more readable and maintainable?
+* What does testable code mean to you in context of Angular?
+* What does reusable code mean to you in context of Angular?

 #### Animations Questions: